Io Murota: Promotion history

 Note: All ranks are women's professional ranks.

 Professional Shogi Players Group

 Murota is a former vice-president of the Professional Shogi Players Group, serving in that capacity from June 2015 until the end of May 2017.

 Personal life

-Murota married professional go player Yūta Iyama in 2012, but the couple divorced in 2015.
+Murota married professional go player Yūta Iyama in 2012, but the couple divorced in 2015.In April 2022, she married then MBS announcer Shōta Morimoto and announced she would continue her professional shogi activities as "Iyo Morota".